Crismaz689/PvPArena/README.md

 # PvPArena
-Project written for purposes of course "Zaawansowane C++"
+Project written for purposes of course "Zaawansowane C++".